These gardening tips for beginners are meant are meant to help you understand that gardening can be fun and easy.

 If this is a new garden, the first step is soil preparation, after all you can’t grow a garden in grass or weeds.

-Make sure the area is tilled or hand-dug, free of weeds, and that the necessary amendments are added and worked into the ground.
+Make sure the area is tilled or hand-dug, free of weeds, and that the necessary amendments are added and worked into the ground so your soil is healthy.

 The best amendment to start with, regardless of the type of soil you have, is compost.